kradul/bewd_sf_12/07_First_Rails_App/README.md

 |  | Lab Scaffolding | ex_users.md |

+###Homework
+Due next Thursday.
+See Homework folder.
+It's a review of materila we learned in Ruby, especially classes and inheritance.

 ###Resources

 * Article on howstuffworks about webservers and requests: [How a request works](http://computer.howstuffworks.com/web-server2.htm)
+* Getting started with rails: [Ruby on Rails Guide](http://guides.rubyonrails.org/getting_started.html)

 #### Rails Command Line Interface Cheatsheet: